 Baldock Museum This local museum illustrates the fascinating history of Baldock.

-First Garden City Heritage Museum 1.7 miles The history of this unique town and the inspiration behind it's design.
+The International Garden Cities exhibition 1.7 miles The history of this unique town and the inspiration behind it's design.

 Letchworth Museum and Art Gallery 1.9 miles A whole series of historic themes are here to see.

 Ashwell Museum This village museum illustrates village life as it was.